-Khalil: I’m the creator of a YouTube channel called That One Gamer and the show is The Completionist.
+Khalil: I’m the creator of a YouTube channel called That One Video Gamer and the show is The Completionist.
 Every week, it’s man versus game.
-I have seven days to take a game, beat it 100 percent, find any easter eggs or secrets that may not have been discovered yet, find production notes, reach out to developers and see if they can clear up some things.
+I have seven days to take a game, beat it 100 percent, find any Easter eggs or secrets that may not have been discovered yet, find production notes, reach out to developers and see if they can clear up some things.
 It’s really a television show in the way that we’ve created it.

-I am also a producer of a Pokemon channel called The National Decks, which basically like Bill Nye for Pokemon.
+I am also a producer of a Pokemon channel called The National Dex, which basically like Bill Nye for Pokemon.
 Where they take a real serious look at how the Nintendo Corporation and the Pokemon company has created these cute little monsters and their origins and the influences and how to train them, how to catch them.

 I think the biggest thing is to look immediately amongst who is around you to see who's involved in that.
 When I was taking the Uber to the studio, I was talking to the Uber driver and she said her son is a gamer but she doesn’t understand it.
 I told her that I’m a YouTuber and do video game content.
 She lit up and said that is what her son liked.
 I think that’s a good stepping off point really seeing who around you are in to the things that you may not be into.

 I travel 15 times a year to meet thousands of people at different tournaments and events.
 And I’m almost like a celebrity.
 I walk into the room and they’re taking photos and asking for autographs and that’s incredible.
 And I love that.
 But if I walk to 7-Eleven, nobody is going to know that’s me.
 No one is going to care because they think I’m just some random dude who kind of looks a little homeless.